 Most people and businesses unfortunately don’t utilize a multi-step form of authentication at all.

 It is much more common to see people using single-factor authentication, which usually only requires a password to get into an account.
-Some sites haven’t even established a form of two-factor authentication yet, which means users are forced to go with single-factor.
+Some sites haven’t even established a form of two-factor authentication yet, leaving users limited to the less secure single-factor method.

 The good news is that many online sites are starting to get away from single-factor authentication, allowing their users an option to add more security to their accounts.
 But what’s the difference between 2FA vs MFA?